European shares gain as economies inch toward reopening

 There is no lockdown in Japan but the government has declared a state of emergency, requesting that people stay home.
 That lasts through Golden Week, but it may be extended.

-Nissan Motor Co. announced Tuesday that it expects to log a net loss of up to 95 billion yen ($880 million) for the full fiscal year that ended in March, much lower than its earlier estimate for a 65 billion yen net profit.
-The company also pushed back its report for full year earnings to May 28 from mid-May.

-Meetings of several of the world's largest central banks and a slew of corporate earnings announcements are lined up for this week.
+A slew of corporate earnings announcements is lined up for this week.

 Nearly a third of the companies in the S&P 500 are scheduled to report how profitable, or otherwise, they were in the first three months of 2020 and, more importantly, perhaps talk about how they see future conditions shaking out.
 That includes the Big Five of Amazon, Apple, Facebook, Microsoft and Google’s parent, Alphabet, which together make up about a fifth of the index.